boyangshang/FADS/README.md

 # Diversity Subsampling

+[Diversity Subsampling Without Replacement](#diversity-subsampling-without-replacement), [Diversity Subsampling With Replacement](#diversity-subsampling-with-replacement)  show how to select a diverse subsample from a data set without and with replacement respectively.

 ## Diversity Subsampling Without Replacement
 In this section, we show how to use **FADS** to select a diverse subsample from a data set in Python 3.
-We will select a diverse subsample with size 2000 from the MGM data set under the default parameter settings.
+We will select a diverse subsample with size 2000 from the MGM data set under the default hyper-parameter setting.
 There are four additional hyper-parameters for the ’DS’ function:
-- n_components: the number of components to use for estimating the density of the data using a Gaussian Mixture Model (GMM)
+- n_components: the number of components to use for estimating the density of the data using a Gaussian Mixture Model (GMM).
+Default value is 32.
 - init_params: method to initialize the component probabilities for GMM.
 It must be either ’kmeans’ or ’random’.
 When specified as ’kmeans’, the initial component probabilities in GMM will be chosen using the kmeans algorithm ([[3]](#3)); when specified as ’random’, the initial component probabilities in GMM will be chosen randomly.
+Default value is 'kmeans'.
-- max_iter: maximum number of Expectation-Maximization (EM) iterations to perform to build the GMM
+- max_iter: maximum number of Expectation-Maximization (EM) iterations to perform to build the GMM.
+Default value is 10.
-- update_iter: number of additional EM iterations to perform when updating the density regularly along the subsample selection process.
+- update_iter: number of additional EM iterations to perform when updating the density regularly along the subsampling process.
 Note that in this case the previously resulting GMM parameters will be used as initial values.
+Default value is 1.

-One can also use the built-in function in **FADS** to tune the hyper-parameters (see [Hyper-Parameter Tuning](#hyper-parameter-tuning) for details) using maximum likelihood estimators or specify the values of n_components, init_params, max_iter, and update_iter explicitly.
-Subsampling without replacement is generally recommended and the code is shown below.
+One can also use the built-in function in **FADS** to tune the hyper-parameters (see [Hyper-Parameter Tuning](#hyper-parameter-tuning) for details) or specify the values of n_components, init_params, max_iter, and update_iter explicitly.
+The python code to select a diverse subsample from a data set without replacement using the 'DS' function is shown below.

 ```python
 #we will suppress warnings given by the sklearn GMM module due to convergence issues